TheCakeIsNaOH/choco-remixer/README.md

+## What is this?

+This automates [internalizing/recompiling](https://chocolatey.org/docs/how-to-recompile-packages) select Chocolatey packages.

+## Why?

+- Because relying on software to be available at a specific URL on the internet in perpetuity is not a good idea.
+- Manually downloading and internalizing for each package version is a lot of work.
+- The [Chocolatey business license](https://chocolatey.org/pricing#faq-pricing) that also has [automated internalization functionality](https://chocolatey.org/docs/features-automatically-recompile-packages) is-

+   - Not open source
+   - Too expensive for home users at $640/year

 ## Requirements

 - PowerShell - tested so far with v5.1 on windows, should be compatible with 6+ and other OSes without too much effort
 - `choco` on your path
-- Chocolatey `.nupgk` files that do not include all files in the package.
+- Chocolatey `.nupgk` files that are include all files in the package (i.e. not internal).
 - A local chocolatey repository.
 Proget is ideal

 ## Setup